Sons of the Desert (band): "Goodbye Earl"

 Following the release of its first album, Sons of the Desert discovered a song called "Goodbye Earl", which they began to perform in concert.
 Written by Dennis Linde, "Goodbye Earl" told of a domestic abuse victim who enlisted a friend's help to kill her abusive husband.
 The group then recorded the song for a planned second album on Epic.
-Shortly after the Dixie Chicks (who were signed to Monument Records, which like Epic, was a division of Sony Music Entertainment), recorded the song, and they were planning to include it on their next album as well.
+Shortly thereafter, the Dixie Chicks (who were signed to Monument Records, which like Epic, was a division of Sony Music Entertainment), recorded the song, and they were planning to include it on their next album as well.
 Although both bands had planned to release their versions as singles, the Dixie Chicks claimed the song as their own.
-Their version was recorded on their 1999 album Fly, and released as a single in 2000.
+Their version was on their 1999 album Fly, and released as a single in 2000.

 Sons of the Desert then entered a dispute with Sony over "Goodbye Earl", resulting in the band's departure from the label.
-Their second album for Epic was not released, and Sony acquired the rights to all of that album's songs (including the single "What About You", which had been released and peaked at number 45 on the country charts).
+Their second album for Epic was not released, and Sony acquired the rights to all of that album's songs (including the single "What About You", which had been released and peaked at number 45 on the country chart).
 Also included on this unreleased album was a recording of "Bless the Broken Road", a song which was previously a number 42 country single in 1997 for Melodie Crittenden, and would later become a No. 1 country hit when the group Rascal Flatts recorded it for their 2004 album Feels Like Today.
 "Albuquerque" was issued as the unreleased album's second single, peaking at No. 58.
 The band was also featured on Ty Herndon's 1998 hit "It Must Be Love".